 A new owner A.E.
 Abrahams took control of the New Scala Theatre in 1925, and the theatre was mainly used for amateur stage productions, with a professional show being staged at Christmas.
 A film season began on 5th August 1929.
 From the mid-1930’s Ralph Reader’s "Gang Show" performed by boy scouts, began its annual visit to the theatre.
 The D'Oyly Carte Opera Company played a seven weeks season in May/June 1938.

 After the outbreak of World War II, the theatre reverted back to its Scala Theatre name and some professional theatre productions were staged including Eileen Herlie in a revival of "Peg of My Heart" in 1943.
 Later that year, the Scala Theatre became the home to the United States Army Theatre Unit.
 At Christmas 1943 an all star production of "Alice in Wonderland" was staged.
-In 1944, Donald Wolfitt acted in a season of plays and the following year, the Scala Theatre began its most successful and best remembered association with its staging of "Peter Pan every year, with amateur productions the remainder of the year.
+In 1944, Donald Wolfitt acted in a season of plays and the following year, the Scala Theatre began its most successful and best remembered association with its staging of a professional production of "Peter Pan" at Chrismastime every year until the theatre closed, with amateur productions the staged during the remainder of the year.